 The vendor or consultant who asks “what use cases are you interested in” is performing a needs assessment while actually performing a sales technique.
 The question invites the client to name a problem from their own understanding of the solution space, and then provides the capability that matches what was named.
 It is efficient.
 It closes deals.
 It is also a systematic failure to do the work that would identify whether what the client named is actually their highest-value problem.

 Experienced clients will name use cases that are familiar and defensible, not necessarily the most valuable.
 They name what they have heard about at conferences, what they have seen in vendor demonstrations, what their peers have mentioned, what their teams have proposed.
-The use case they name is shaped by everything except a systematic examination of where their decisions are failing and what that costs.
-The vendor who accepts the client’s use case nomination and builds a proposal around it has transferred the discovery responsibility to the person least equipped to discharge it — the client — while retaining the sale and releasing the obligation to find the real problem.
+The use case they name is shaped by everything except a systematic examination of where their decisions are underperforming and what that costs.
+The vendor who accepts the client’s use case nomination and builds a proposal around it has transferred the discovery responsibility to the person least equipped to discharge it, the client, while retaining the sale and releasing the obligation to find the real problem.

 The use case question is also a signal.
 It tells the client that the vendor’s starting point is capability, not problem.
-A vendor confident enough in their own method to say “before we discuss what we offer, let me understand where your decisions are failing and what that costs you” is a fundamentally different proposition.
-That vendor may not close the deal as quickly.
+Commercial pressure naturally favours shorter sales cycles and capability-led conversations.
+A vendor confident enough in their own method to say “before we discuss what we offer, let me understand where your decisions are underperforming and what that costs you” is making a harder commercial bet.
+They may not close the deal as quickly.
 They will close better deals, build more defensible programmes, and produce outcomes the client can measure.
-The vendors who ask for use cases have a quarter to close.

 The problem in the room